Why Opening and Closing Lines Matter in Betting And How My Model Beats Both

 📈 Opening Line Performance: Unreal Results

-That's the kind of edge that experienced bettors dream about — and it proves that my projections are consistently ahead of the market.
+That's the kind of edge that experienced bettors dream about.
+And it proves that my model's projections are consistently ahead of the market.

 🕒 What If You Miss the Opening Line?